nspyre-org/nspyre/docs/source/install.rst

 If you do not already have conda installed, we recommend using the Miniconda distribution (instead of the Anaconda distribution) because it contains fewer default packages, many of which are unnecessary for the vast majority of users.
 The latest release of Miniconda for your platform is available here: `Miniconda installers <https://docs.conda.io/en/latest/miniconda.html>`__.
 The default installation options are appropriate for most users.

-Once conda is installed, you'll want to add the conda-forge channel as a repository and rebuild/update conda with the latest packages from conda-forge:
+Once conda is installed, you'll want to add the conda-forge channel as a repository and update conda with the latest packages from conda-forge:

 .. code-block:: bash